Delaware Nation: History

-The Oklahoma branches were established in 1867, with the purchase of land by Delaware from the Cherokee Nation; they made two payments totaling $438,000.
+The Oklahoma branches date from 1867 with the purchase of land by Delaware from the Cherokee Nation; they made two payments totaling $438,000.
 A court dispute followed over whether the sale included citizenship rights for the Delaware within the Cherokee Nation.
 In 1867, the courts ruled that they had only purchased rights to the land for their lifetimes.

-The Curtis Act of 1898 dissolved tribal governments and ordered the allotment of tribal lands to individual members of tribes.
-The Lenape fought the act in the courts but lost.
+The Curtis Act of 1898 dissolved tribal governments and ordered the allotment of tribal lands to individual citizens of tribes.
+The Lenape fought the act in the courts, but lost.
 The lands were allotted in 160 acre lots in 1907, with any land left over sold to non-Indians.

-The Nation became federally recognized on July 5, 1958, as the "Delaware Tribe of Western Oklahoma."
+The Delaware Nation became federally recognized on July 5, 1958, as the "Delaware Tribe of Western Oklahoma".
 They ratified their current constitution in 1972.
-In November 1999, the tribe officially changed its name to the Delaware Nation.
+In November 1999, the tribe officially changed its name to the "Delaware Nation".